Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Introduction

-In an FID measurement scheme, the atoms are optically pumped, and then freely precess in the dark, sampling the 6 Zeeman splittings, $f_{i}$, shown in Fig.~\ref{fig:FIDBackgorund}(a).
-A schematic of the magnetometer apparatus is displayed in Fig.~\ref{fig:FIDBackgorund}(b).
-Circularly-polarized laser light, resonant with the $^{87}$Rb D$_1$ transition, pumps the atoms into one of the stretched states ($|F=2$,~$m_F=\pm2\rangle$).
-FID magnetometers employ one of two primary pumping methods to create an initial spin polarization: single-pulse pumping with one uninterrupted pulse of pulse length, T$_\text{p}$, or synchronous-pulse pumping with many short pulses, amplitude-modulated (or frequency-modulated) at the Larmor frequency [Fig.~\ref{fig:FIDBackgorund}(d)] \cite{hunter2018free}.
-Using a balanced polarimeter, the precession of the atomic spin ensemble is measured by detecting the Faraday rotation of a far-detuned, linearly polarized probe beam [Fig.~\ref{fig:FIDBackgorund}(b)].
-Here, we use a colinear pump-probe geometry.
-The average Larmor frequency, $f_L$, of the spin precession is extracted to determine the magnetic field.
+In an FID measurement scheme, the atoms are optically pumped, and then freely precess in the dark, sampling the six Zeeman splittings $f_{i}$ shown in Fig.~\ref{fig:FIDBackgorund}(a).
+Although there are various ways to implement an FID magnetometer, a schematic of the apparatus used in this study is shown in Fig.~\ref{fig:FIDBackgorund}(b).
+The magnetometer consists of a $3\times3\times2$~mm$^3$ micro-fabricated vapor cell containing enriched $^{87}$Rb and heated to roughly $108~^{\circ}\text{C}$ via resistive heaters.
+Approximately 1000~Torr of N$_2$ buffer gas is added to the cell to limit wall collisions.
+Circularly polarized laser light, resonant with the $^{87}$Rb $D_1$ transition, pumps the atoms into one of the stretched states $|F=2$,~$m_F=\pm2\rangle$.
+Free-induction-decay magnetometers commonly employ one of two primary pumping methods to create an initial spin polarization: single-pulse pumping with one uninterrupted pulse of pulse length $T_\text{p}$ or synchronous-pulse pumping with many short pulses, amplitude modulated (or frequency modulated) at the Larmor frequency (Fig.~\ref{fig:FIDBackgorund}(d)) \cite{hunter2018free}.
+A balanced polarimeter measures the precession of the atomic spin ensemble by detecting the Faraday rotation of a far-detuned, linearly polarized probe beam (Fig.~\ref{fig:FIDBackgorund}(b)).
+Here we use a collinear pump-probe geometry.
+The average Larmor frequency $f_L$ of the spin precession is extracted to determine the magnetic field.

-As depicted in Fig.~\ref{fig:FIDBackgorund}(c), optical pumping affects the relative amplitudes of the various frequency components within FID signals, and consequently, the accuracy of the magnetometer.
-Higher optical pumping rates, R$_{\text{OP}}$, generate larger initial spin polarizations.
+As depicted in Fig.~\ref{fig:FIDBackgorund}(c), optical pumping affects the relative amplitudes of the various frequency components within FID signals and consequently the accuracy of the magnetometer.
+Higher optical pumping rates $R_{\text{OP}}$ generate larger initial spin polarizations.
 As the spin polarization decreases, the amplitude of the F~=~I~$-$~1/2 frequency component increases, shifting the average Larmor frequency.
-Furthermore, we found that the relative phase between the F~=~I~$\pm$~1/2 Zeeman resonances depends on optical pumping and can affect the extracted field.
+Furthermore, we also find that the relative phase between the $F=I~{\pm}~1/2$ Zeeman resonances depends on optical pumping and can affect the extracted field.